The Shame-Worth Dance

 What I know now is I exist and these fears no longer have a seat at my table.

-And while I am waking up to the sun, I will create the space that was never shown.
+And while I continue waking to the sun, I will create the space that was never shown.

 I walk with standards and eat with honest amends.